redislabs-training/redis-sitesearch/README.md

 The development environment is provided as a Docker container.
 Running and deploying it all involve using Docker, and this section describes how to do so.

-**Note**: If you desire not to use Docker, you can reverse-engineer the installation steps from the Dockerfile and docker-compose.yml file.
+**Note**: If you want to avoid using Docker, you can try to reverse-engineer the installation steps from the Dockerfile and docker-compose.yml file.

 ### Docker Requirements